PragmaticCoding/PragmaticCoding.github.io/_drafts/2022-12-19-EventsAndListeners.md

 # "State" in JavaFX = Bindings

 When we think about connecting things via "State" in JavaFX, that almost exclusively means employing `Bindings` as the mechanism.
-There are some edge cases that the standard binding tools cannot handle, and in those cases it may be necessary to use a `ChangeListener`.
+There are some edge cases that the standard binding tools cannot handle, and in those cases it may be necessary to use a `Listener`.
 But, for the most part, we're talking about `Bindings`.

 When you bind a `Property` to another `ObservableValue`, JavaFX will initialize the bound property to the same value as that of the `ObservableProperty` it's been bound to, and from that point on it will remain synchronized.
+No matter what.
+You can count on this.

 Properties are all over the JavaFX `Node` classes.  `Labels`, `Texts` and `TextFields` all have `TextProperty` which holds the value that's displayed on the screen.
 Many of the other input controls have a `ValueProperty` which serves a similar function.  `Regions` have `HeightProperty`, `WidthProperty`, `MinHeightProperty`, `MaxWidthProperty` and `PaddingProperty` amongst many others.
 These all control how these `Nodes` are displayed.